CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 ![pod configuration][img__pod-compose-config]

-Over committing resources allows a user to compose many VMs with the understanding that they may not all run at once, thereby over burdening the physical host.

 Over committing resources allows a user to compose many MAAS-managed VMs without worrying about the physical limitations of the host.
 For example, on a physical host with 4 cores and 12 GB of memory, you could compose 4 virsh nodes, each